raymyers/JHaml/README.md

 # JHaml

 A Java implementaion of [Haml](http://haml-lang.com/) (XHTML Abstraction Markup Language).
-Work in progress.

 Haml features not currently supported (some of which do not make sense when rendering JSPs):

 * Interpolation.

 * External languages like MarkDown and Sass.
+(Sass port and markdown integration coming soon)

 * Ugly mode for faster rendering speed.
+(Everything will be prerendered anyway)

 * Support for bad syntax in attribute hash, e.g. %p{:foo => 'bar\"}